 Choosing a Location for Your New Vegetable Beds

-An open, sunny spot is best.
-In cooler climates a suntrap is ideal for tender crops.
-In hot climates, growing under shade cloth or in the shadow of taller climbing plants such as pole beans.
-Some crops such as leafy salads, chives and currant bushes will thrive in partial shade.
+In hot climates, plants may need some summer shade, especially cool-season vegetables such as peas, spinach or lettuce.
+In this case, add a shade cloth or plant cool-weather veggies in the shadow of taller climbing plants such as pole beans.
+Some crops such as leafy salads, chives, and currant bushes will thrive in partial shade.

-Good airflow will encourage sturdy growth in your plants and help keep fungal diseases at bay.
+An open position also means good air flow.
+Plants need air circulation to keep fungal diseases at bay.
 It also makes the garden less hospitable to insect pests such as whitefly that prefer a still, humid environment.

-Extra water is likely to be necessary during dry weather, so position your new beds close to an outdoor water source.
-Soil can be too dry next to walls, fences and under overhanging trees for good plant growth.
+Extra water is likely to be necessary during dry weather, so position your new beds close to an outdoor water source or a rain barrel.

 Cold air is heavier than warm air and it sinks to the lowest part of the garden or collects against obstructions such as fences.

 Planning a New Garden

 Best of all, the Garden Planner makes it simple to rearrange objects and plants until you achieve the perfect layout for your garden conditions.
-Doing this now is much easier than when everything’s planted!
+If you discover this area is prone to frost or high winds, then it’s simple to move crops to a better location.
+Doing so now is much easier than when everything’s planted!